google/tcmalloc/docs/stats.md

 *   **Table buckets:** These hold data for stack traces for sampled events.
 *   **Pagemap:** This data structure supports the mapping of object addresses to information about the objects held on the page.
-The pagemap root is a potentially large array, and it is useful to know how much is actually memory resident.
+The pagemap root is a potentially large array, and it is useful to know how much of it is actually memory resident.

 ### Page Sizes